 Creditors IAS 1:77 Disclose further sub-classifications of the line items in the statement of financial position.
-Sch 1 (61) (4) For each item in creditors for which security has been given: state the amounts secured; andgive a general indication of security Sch 1 BS format note 9 Liabilities for taxation and social security should be separately disclosed.
+Sch 1 (61) (4) For each item in creditors for which security has been given: state the amounts secured; and give a general indication of the nature of the security given.
+Sch 1 BS format note 9 Liabilities for taxation and social security should be separately disclosed from the amount of other creditors.
 Sch 1 (61) (1) For each item included in creditors disclose the aggregate of: amounts due after five years which are payable otherwise than by instalments; and amounts payable by instalments, if any of these instalments are due after five years.
 Sch 1 (61) (2&3) Where any part of the debt is payable after more than five years, show terms of repayment and rates of interest payable.
 If this produces a statement of excessive length, give a general indication of the terms and rates of interest.
 For convertible debt still outstanding at the year end disclose: details of the date of redemption; the amount payable on redemption; the number and class of shares into which the debt may be converted; the date at or period within which the conversion may take place; and whether the conversion is at the option of the issuer or the holder Sch 1 (62) If any fixed cumulative dividends on the company's shares are in arrear, there must be stated - (a) the amount of the arrears, and (b) the period for which the dividends or, if there is more than one class, each class of them are in arrears.
-IFRS 7 There are a number of disclosures under IFRS 7 in relation to financial liabilities which are often disclosed within the 'trade and other payables' and 'loans and borrowings' notes (See IFRS Illustrative financial statements 2021 Notes 27 and 28).
+IFRS 7 There are a number of disclosures under IFRS 7 in relation to financial liabilities which are often disclosed within the 'trade and other payables' and 'loans and borrowings' notes (See IFRS Illustrative financial statements 2023 Notes 27 and 28).
 FRS 101:8(d) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(d) not to disclose this information.
 This exemption is only allowed if equivalent disclosures are provided within the consolidated accounts in which the entity is consolidated.
-NOTE that this disclosure exemption also includes information required by IFRS 7:21J in relation to IBOR reform phases 1 and 2.
-However, details about the impact of adopting the amendments have been made in note 1 in accordance with IAS 8:28.
 IFRS 16:58 Disclose a maturity analysis of lease liabilities applying paragraphs 39 and B11 of IFRS 7 Financial Instruments: Disclosures separately from the maturity analyses of other financial liabilities.
 FRS 101:8(eB) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(eB) not to disclose this information.
 This exemption is only allowed if details of indebtedness required by paragraph 61(1) of Schedule 1 to the Regulations is presented separately for lease liabilities and other liabilities, and in total (given in note 21).

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)